nishadtupe/Udacity_Data_Engineering_2020/README.md

 ##### Highlights:

 Design creating star schema optimized for queries on song play analysis in relational database Postgres.
-Implement ETL work flow using python script that extract information from json logs and stores into Postgres.
+Implemented ETL pipeline using python script that extract information from json logs and stores into Postgres.

 ##### Skills: Python, PostgreSql, Star Schema, ETL pipelines, Normalization